prisma/specs/lift/Readme.md

 Your application project contains a `migrations/` that has many migrations.

+### Schema

+Every Project contains a Schema.
+This schema describes the structure of your datasource.
+Often you will find the project's Schema in the `schema.prisma` file, but the Schema may be named differently or spread over many files.

 ### Migration

 A Migration is a grouping of one or more Steps.
 Each migration lives in it's own folder.
 Migrations run in a transaction if the datasource allows it.